Unsatisfied with your claim payment?

-Flood claim appeals and guidance
+Flood claim appeal and guidance

-On appeal, FEMA will work with you and your insurer to gather the claim facts, review the applicable guidance, policy terms and conditions and provide an appeal decision.
+On appeal, FEMA will work with you and your insurer to gather the claim facts, review the policy, and provide an appeal decision.